martin-eden/willy/ReadMe.markdown

   Inside there are four folders:

     1. `Arduino_Willy`
-    2. `WemosD1_Willy`
-    3. `Arduino_Willy libraries`
+    2. `Arduino_Willy libraries`
-    4. `WemosD1_Willy libraries`
+    3. `WemosD1_Willy libraries`

-  Copy contents of (3) and (4) to your libraries folder.
-Inside are my libraries and commonly available libraries that is needed.
-Names of my libraries begins with "me_".
-So in case of file conflicts for standard libraries, copy only mine.
-Then compile and install needed standard libraries manually.
+  Copy (1) to your sketch directory.

+  Copy (2) and (3) to your libraries directory.

+  Disconnect Wemos from Arduino.

+  Connect USB to Arduino, burn sketch "Arduino_Willy".

+  Connect USB to Wemos, burn example from library "me_RoverWilly".

+  Connect Wemos to Arduino.

 # Principal electronic parts